MDxHealth Shareholder Transparency Declaration | MarketScreener

-IRVINE, CA, and HERSTAL, BELGIUM – 3 October 2019 – MDxHealth SA (Euronext Brussels: MDXH) (the “Company” or "MDxHealth"), a commercial-stage innovative molecular diagnostics company, announced that it received the following notification of a significant shareholding in accordance with the Belgian Act of 2 May 2007 on the disclosure of important participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions.
+IRVINE, CA, and HERSTAL, BELGIUM – 10 October 2019 – MDxHealth SA (Euronext Brussels: MDXH) (the “Company” or "MDxHealth"), a commercial-stage innovative molecular diagnostics company, announced that it received the following notification, dated 7 October 2019, of a significant shareholding in accordance with the Belgian Act of 2 May 2007 on the disclosure of important participations in issuers of which shares are admitted to trading on a regulated market and regarding miscellaneous provisions.

-Scorpiaux BVBA notified MDxHealth of the acquisition of voting rights attached to securities in MDxHealth, as a result of which, on 27 September 2019, its participation in MDxHealth increased above the threshold of 5% of the outstanding shares and voting rights of MDxHealth.
-Notably, it follows from the notification that Scorpiaux BVBA owns 3,867,776 shares of MDxHealth, representing 5.48% of the 70,528,525 outstanding shares and voting rights of MDxHealth.
-The notification states that Scorpiaux BVBA is exclusively controlled by Bart Versluys in the sense of articles 5 and 7 of the Belgian Companies Code, and that Scorpiaux BVBA, together with a third party, has control, in the sense of articles 5 and 7 of the Belgian Companies Code, over Versluys Invest BVBA.
+Valiance Asset Management Limited notified MDxHealth of the acquisition, through different entities, of voting rights attached to securities in MDxHealth, as a result of which, on 1 October 2019, its aggregate participation of these entities in MDxHealth exceeded the threshold of 15% of the outstanding shares and voting rights of MDxHealth.
+Notably, it follows from the notification by Valiance Asset Management Limited, acting as parent undertaking or controlling person, that an aggregate of 11,159,202 shares of MDxHealth, representing 15.82% of the 70,528,525 outstanding shares and voting rights of MDxHealth, is held through the following entities: TopMDx Ltd (holding 5,358,464 shares, being 7.60% of the outstanding shares and voting rights), Valiance Life Sciences Growth Investments SICAV-SIF (holding 5,565,058 shares, being 7.89% of the outstanding shares and voting rights), and Valiance Holdings Limited (holding 235,680 shares, being 0.33% of the outstanding shares and voting rights).
+The notification also stated that Valiance Holdings Limited is a Guernsey company within the Valiance corporate structure, that Valiance Life Sciences Growth Investment Fund SICAV-SIF is a Luxembourg fund with multiple external investors, that TopMDx Ltd is an exempted closed-ended fund registered in BVI with multiple external investors, and that Valiance Asset Management Limited is investment manager and makes the investment decisions for each of these entities and therefore exercises the control over the investment.

 MDxHealth is a multinational healthcare company that provides actionable molecular diagnostic information to personalize the diagnosis and treatment of cancer.
 The Company's tests are based on proprietary genetic, epigenetic (methylation) and other molecular technologies and assist physicians with the diagnosis of urologic cancers, prognosis of recurrence risk, and prediction of response to a specific therapy.
 The Company's European headquarters are in Herstal, Belgium, with laboratory operations in Nijmegen, The Netherlands, and US headquarters and laboratory operations based in Irvine, California.
 For more information, visit mdxhealth.com and follow us on social media at: twitter, facebook and linkedin.